Skip to main content

 Features import each other because it is the fastest way to ship today.Features talk through package data and named targets.

-A React component learns storage and package details.A React component reads { data, loading, error }.
+A React component imports storage and package details.A React component reads { data, loading, error }.

 Replacing a feature means tracing imports across the app.Replacing a package keeps the public data shape or target name stable.

-AI code generation tangles new features into old ones.The AI has a smaller public surface and clearer boundaries to follow.
+Fast feature work tangles new features into old ones.The public surface is smaller and the boundaries are clearer.

 The two app-facing calls